What is the CoffeeScribe Model?

 The short version

-Why a single curated default?
+Why a curated default?

 Will the underlying model change?